picobyte/RVRE/README.md

 git commit -m 'Initial commit for my visual novel'
 ```

-In windows you can run these commands after installation of  https://gitforwindows.org/ which provides a commandline which should enable you to run this. msdos may when git is installed, but the find command is Linux (and Mac?) only.
+In windows you can run these commands after installation of  https://gitforwindows.org/ which provides a commandline which should enable you to run this.
+The find command is Linux (and Mac?) command line only.

 ```bash
 # add the RVRE as a submodule
 git submodule add https://github.com/picobyte/RVRE game/RVRE
 scripts_and_fixes/install.sh
 ```
-For windows there's `scripts_and_fixes\install.bat` which should do the same.
+For Windows there's `scripts_and_fixes\install.bat` which should do the same.

-An example visual novel with RVRE included is https://github.com/picobyte/EditButton (RVRE actually started there).
+An example visual novel with RVRE included is https://github.com/picobyte/EditButton.
+The readme there discusses some of the features of the editor.